 - CB Chara Go Nagai World: A Crossover between Mazinger Z, Devilman and Violence Jack, featuring a ton of ShoutOuts to many Go Nagai series.
 The Devilman main characters find themselves suddenly chibi-fied and trapped into a strange world, and they set off on a quest to ascertain what is happening and get their real bodies back.
 It was made in 1991, and a manga version was published in 1992.

-- Z Mazinger: In this version, Earth was invaded by a race of Sufficiently Advanced Aliens who were mistaken for gods.
+- Z Mazinger: In this version, Earth was invaded by a race of giant cyborg Sufficiently Advanced Aliens who were mistaken for gods.
 However, the most powerful alien warrior -named Zeus- rebelled against them and defeated them.
-Several centuries later they return and attack Japan, but Kouji Kabuto finds Zeus' robot, and he accepts fighting on Zeus' stead, renaming his robot to Z-Mazinger.
+Several centuries later they return and attack Japan, but Kouji Kabuto finds Zeus's body and remodels it into the piloted robot Z-Mazinger so he can fight in Zeus's stead.
 Go Nagai wrote it in 1998, and it lasted five volumes.

 - Mazinkaiser: Following the success of Super Robot Wars, and the Mazinger Z upgrade Mazinkaiser created for the series, this anime received a retelling in 2001 as an OVA series, Mazinkaiser, which introduces said mecha into the Mazinger canon.
 The OVA also featured the characters from the second part of the original trilogy, Great Mazinger.
 Go Nagai published an alternate one-shot in 2001, but in 2003, one volume was published adapting the OVA story, written by Go Nagai and drawn by Naoto Tsushima.